Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to create a simple text-based game using classes and functions.
 - Write a program to create a class that represents a library system with methods to add, remove, and lend books.

+87. Day 87 (25th September 2024)
+- Write a Python program to create a class that models a student grading system.
+- Write a program to create a class that represents a restaurant menu with methods to add, remove, and display items.